Bedworth Health Centre is proud to be a certified ‘parkrun practice’.

 There are also 2K ‘junior parkruns’ for 4 to 14 year olds and their families on Sundays at 9.00am.
 There is a short optional warm-up exercise before the start.
 There are more than 200 junior parksuns in the UK.
 Once you have completed 11 / 21 / 50 junior parkruns, you get a free wristband and after you have completed 100 junior parkruns you can receive a certificate.
 The nearest junior parkrun to Bedworth is at the GEC Recreational Ground, Rugby.

-parkrun also have a dedicated YouTube channel, entitled parkrun.
-A slideshow with further information on parkrun can be viewed at this link.
+parkrun also have a dedicated YouTube channel; titled parkrun.
+A slideshow with further information on parkrun can be viewed via the link below.

-For more information, visit the parkrun website.
+For more information, visit www.parkrun.org.uk.
 Each parkrun has its own website which tells you things like how to get there, parking and toilet arrangements, and what the course is like.
 On the day you can also ask the Run Director or a marshal (wearing a yellow hi-vis vest) any questions.
 The Bedworth parkrun welcomes dogs on short leads (one per owner) and buggies (any children aged under 11 must run with a responsible adult).
-More information on the Bedworth parkrun can be found at: